szvsw/hatchet-sst/README.md

 ### Purchase a domain (optional, recommended)

+> You can skip this step if you only want the engine available to worker nodes in the same VPC (or via tunneling).
+If you do not know what this means, then you should buy a domain!

 In most cases, you will want to make the engine available over the open internet so that you will be able to visit the Hatchet dashboard to check task progresses and allow worker nodes on your local machine to easily connect to the engine.
 The easiest way to do this